CoreBelette/light-react-burger-menu/README.md

 light-react-burger-menu
 =================

-It's lighter than react-burger-menu, by only including the necessary style(slide for now)
+It's lighter than react-burger-menu, by only including the necessary style(slide for now).
+The minified version goes from 38kb(react-burger-menu v2.2.0) to 24kb(light-react-burger-menu 0.3.0).
+Good if you want to save as much as possible.

 It supports screen readers.